What On-Demand Shipping Will Mean to the Trucking Industry

 - Law enforcement and road safety alerts

 There are other services available, such as Convoy, Cargomatic, Transfix, and others.
 So far no single player is winning the market.
-But this writer believes that most demand will run through a single marketplace, the marketplace that delivers the most value to shippers and truckers.
+But we believe that most demand will run through a single marketplace, the marketplace that delivers the most value to shippers and truckers.